Claire Dearing: Jurassic World: Fallen Kingdom

 In Jurassic World: Fallen Kingdom, Claire and Owen have ended their relationship and she is leading the Dinosaur Protection Group (DPG), an organization she founded that is dedicated to saving the Isla Nublar dinosaurs from a volcanic eruption.
 To complete this task, she partners with Benjamin Lockwood, who helped to create an earlier dinosaur attraction known as Jurassic Park.
 Claire convinces Owen to join the rescue mission by reminding him that Blue, a Velociraptor he raised, is still on the island.

 Claire and her team later discover that Lockwood's aide, Eli Mills, is illegally auctioning the dinosaurs, and they work to stop him from shipping a new hybrid prototype, the Indoraptor.
-Claire and Owen also meet Maisie Lockwood, the orphaned granddaughter of Benjamin Lockwood, learning later that she is a genetic descendant of his deceased daughter.
+Claire and Owen also meet Maisie Lockwood, the orphaned granddaughter of Benjamin Lockwood, learning later that she is a genetic clone of his deceased daughter.
 When the Indoraptor escapes, it injures Claire's leg and pursues Maisie.
 Despite her injury, Claire tells Owen to leave her and protect Maisie from the Indoraptor, kissing him before he departs.
 Later, she aids Owen and Blue in killing the Indoraptor.
 Claire and Owen reconcile their relationship and become adoptive parents to Maisie following the death of Benjamin Lockwood.

 Jurassic World Dominion

 In Jurassic World Dominion, four years have passed since Fallen Kingdom.
 Claire lives in the Sierra Nevada with Owen and 14-year-old Maisie, and still works to protect dinosaurs.
-Maisie has grown frustrated living in seclusion, which is done to protect her from genetic researchers, prompting Owen and Claire to decide of whether Maisie should return to society in order for her to have a life regardless of the risks involved.
+Maisie has grown frustrated living in seclusion, which is done to protect her from genetic researchers, prompting Owen and Claire to decide whether Maisie should return to society in order for her to have a life regardless of the risks involved.

 When Maisie is kidnapped on behalf of Biosyn, Claire and Owen set out to rescue her.
 Their search takes them to Malta, where Claire confronts Soyona Santos, a woman associated with a dinosaur black market.
 Claire engages in a physical fight with Santos before interrogating her, and learns that Maisie has been taken to Biosyn's headquarters in Italy.
 Santos unleashes her pack of Atrociraptors on Claire, although she survives with help from pilot Kayla Watts, who subsequently flies Owen and Claire to Biosyn.
 The couple are separated after the plane is brought down by pterosaurs.
 During their separation, Claire has encounters with a Therizinosaurus and a Dilophosaurus.
 Owen and Kayla eventually find her, and the couple are later reunited with Maisie.
 In addition, the family allied with Alan Grant, Ellie Sattler, Ian Malcolm, and Ramsay Cole on escaping Biosyn.
 Afterwards, Claire and Owen bring Maisie back home, where they settle into life together.